uber/h3/website/docs/highlights/aggregation.md

   <i>All six neighbors of a hexagon (ring 1)</i>
 </div>

+Hexagons are also optimally space-filling.
+On average, a polygon may be filled with hexagon tiles with a smaller margin of error than would be present with square tiles.

 ## References

 * Use case: [H3: Uber’s Hexagonal Hierarchical Spatial Index ](https://eng.uber.com/h3/)